-As Robert Frost famously said in his classic poem, “I took the road less traveled by, and that has made all the difference.”
-Nation Member William Printup (Wolf Clan), who prefers the more informal “Bill” when chatting, can relate to that.
+Robert Frost famously said in his classic poem, “I took the road less traveled by, and that has made all the difference.”
+Nation Member Bill Printup (Wolf Clan) can relate to that.

 On his long and winding road, which has included several unique experiences, he believes he finally has found his niche – and he credits the Oneida Indian Nation for putting him in a position to succeed.
 Bill has been working as a financial services representative for the past few years and the company he now works for shares his personal mission: helping others.

 That can be a liberating feeling.
 And having a varied background of experiences, it’s much easier to discern who’s on your wavelength.

 “The reason I’m there is because they don’t push the high pressure sales,” Bill said bluntly.
 “I’m working for you to help you reach your goals.
 There’s no pressure to push a sale, which is a completely different business model than I’m used to.”

 His current employer is the Financial Partners of Upstate New York.
 The relaxed approach to financial management is beneficial for both sides, Bill explained.

 “And now I can see through my own eyes why it’s structured the way it is,” he added.

 Bill’s new job is the culmination of a lot of hard work.
 After struggling in high school, he enlisted in the U.S. Navy.
 He then found a job at Carrier Corp. in Syracuse and, when it merged with Syracuse University’s Center of Excellence, decided to go back to school part-time so he could start working his way up the corporate ladder.

 He finished his remedial classes at Onondaga Community College where he received his Associate’s degree in electronic technology.
 As one of the first Members to receive financial assistance from the Nation’s Scholarship Program, he started work on his Bachelor’s degree at Cazenovia College in 1994 studying business management.